reset3/AI-Gmail-Handler/README.md

 - Ensure that you have the correct permissions set up in the Google Cloud Console.
 - Check that `credentials.json` is present in the project directory.
 - If you encounter errors regarding token expiration, delete `token.json` and re-authenticate.

+(Dropped project due to lack of hardware to run a local model / privacy concerns using a cloud model & inefficiency, latency and lower than expected quality in parsing)